Genocs/genocs-library/README.md

 ---
 This repo contains a set of libraries designed by Genocs.
-The libraries are built using .NET standard 2.1 or .NET7.
+The libraries are built using .NET standard 2.1, .NET6 and .NET7.

 Packages are available on [NuGet Genocs](https://www.nuget.org/profiles/gioema_nocco).